Jaba-B/Types/README.md

 Create function to group an array of users to `{emproyees: [], contractors: []}` Example of data and expected result look at comments in src/index.ts.

-*Remember please, that the main focus is on types and typescript features, so you should describe all possible types using mock data.*
+*Please remember, that the main focus is on types and typescript features, so you should describe all possible types using mock data.*

 ## Prepare and test
 1. Install [Node.js](https://nodejs.org/en/download/)